lazarus/ixat/README.md

 Shoutout goes to Skyflare, Daniel, Shadow, Techy, Austin, and any other developers that may have been involved over its lifespan, no matter how long.

-Rest in peace, Andy.
-Thank you for being a great friend and for providing us an environment where we could learn freely.
+Rest in peace, Andy, wherever you ended up.
+Thank you for always being a great friend and for providing us with countless environments where we could learn freely.